cdvelop/tinystring/docs/betterment/FPRINT.md

-# Fprintf Implementation Plan for TinyString
+# Fprintf Implementation Plan for fmt

 ## Overview
 Implement `Fprintf` functionality to provide `fmt.Fprintf`-compatible formatting that writes directly to an `io.Writer` interface.
 This will extend the existing `Fmt` function to support output streaming instead of returning strings.